neuronupheaval/arduinotimer/README.md

 I had to turn it about 9-10 times until I could read the display!

-Power the assembly using your power source.
+Power up the assembly using your power source.

 ## How it works